topex-psy/Glowing.css/README.md

 # Glowing.css
 a simple pure CSS to make PNG or anything glow!
 It can be applied to divs, texts, links, inputs, buttons, PNG image, and so on.
 You can use it and/or modify it freely according to your need.

-It's originally created for my PokoPoko fun social media porject.
+It's originally created for my PokoPoko fun social media project.
 But then I considering to share it with anyone.
 XD

 ### [Demo! >w<](https://topex-psy.github.io/Glowing.css/)